-How are task-specific structures that lower cognitive complexity generated?
-In this paper we consider the case of non-human organisms like ants, wood mice and red foxes.
-We will make two reasonable assumptions here.
-One, organisms sometimes generate random structures in the environment (pheromones, urine, leaf piles) as part of their everyday activity.
-Two, organisms can track their physical or cognitive effort (i.e., they get 'tired'), and they have a built-in tendency to reduce tiredness.
+Extending his idea to develop a full computational model of how organisms generate such structures, we make two reasonable assumptions.
+One, organisms sometimes randomly generate structures in the environment (pheromones, urine, leaf piles) as part of their everyday activity.
+Two, organisms can track their physical or cognitive effort (i.e. they get 'tired'), and they have a bias to reduce tiredness.

-Now, some of the randomly generated structures are encountered while executing tasks like foraging and cache retrieval.
+Given these assumptions, some of the randomly generated structures are encountered while executing tasks like foraging and cache retrieval.
 In some random cases, these structures make the task easier for the organisms (following pheromones reduces travel time, avoiding urine makes cache retrieval faster, avoiding leaf-piles reduce foraging effort).
 In other words, they shorten paths in the task environment.
 Given the postulated bias to avoid tiredness, these paths get preference, and they are reinforced.
 Since more structure generation leads to more of these paths, structure generation behavior is also reinforced.